Akemi's Anime World

 Plot Synopsis

-The spacelanes are a dangerous place--travelers live in fear of the mighty Afressian empire, ambushing and wreaking havoc on passing ships at will.
+The spacelanes are a dangerous place--travelers live in fear of the mighty Afressian empire, ambushing and wreaking havoc on any passing ship that catches their eye.
 But one captain and one ship have the power and will to stand up to them: Emeraldas and her ship the Queen Emeraldas, one of the mightiest vessels ever built and sister ship to that of the legendary Captain Harlock.
 They come and go as they please, and none who defy Emeraldas and her ship survive long.

-Hiroshi is a young orphaned boy, full of anger and determined to rely on no one as he travels through space.
+Hiroshi is an orphaned boy full of anger and determined to rely on no one as he travels through space.
 When he stows away on a freighter that comes under attack, his fate becomes connected to Emeraldas' when she appears and saves the day.

 Quick Review